Calculate the Ball-Berry index

 The name of the column in

-that contains the relative humidity at the leaf surface in%
+data_tablethat contains the relative humidity at the leaf surface in%.- csurface_column_name

 The name of the column in

-that contains the CO2 concentration at the leaf surface inmicromol mol^(-1)
+data_tablethat contains the CO2 concentration at the leaf surface inmicromol mol^(-1).

 Details

-The Ball-Berry index is defined as A * h_s / c_s
+The Ball-Berry index is defined as A * h_s / c_s, where

 surface.
 This variable is a key part of the Ball-Berry model, which assumes